 Other information provided to permittees shall include a copy of this permit policy, as well as any other details or standard plans related to the work that is to be completed.

-Permittees shall be required to have a copy of the permit, and of a current San Dimas Business License (if applicable), present at all times at the work site.
-Work undertaken by the permittee or their agents may be stopped immediately, and the permit may be revoked by oral or written order of the Municipal Arborist if it is determined that the program of work or conditions outlined in the permit are not being complied with.
+Permittees shall be required to have a copy of the permit, and of a current San Dimas Business License (if applicable), present at all times at the worksite.
+Work undertaken by the permittee or their agents may be stopped immediately, and the permit may be revoked by the oral or written order of the Municipal Arborist if it is determined that the program of work or conditions outlined in the permit are not being complied with.

 If you wish to apply for a permit, please fill out the Tree Permit and return it to the Parks and Recreation Department.
 You will then be contacted by the Municipal Arborist and informed regarding the status of your permit.